 We had a few extra bags of holiday M&M’s in the cupboard, so we just made these with Christmas colors.
 Using M&M’s was a great substitution – the cookies are already disappearing!
-If you took advantage of the Meijer Flour+Sugar+M&M’s deal, you might want to have this recipe at hand as well – your taste buds will thank you!
+You might want to have this recipe at hand as well – your taste buds will thank you!

 SOFT CHOCOLATE CHIP COOKIES

 - 2 1/4 cups all-purpose flour

 - 1/4 cup white sugar

 - 1 package instant vanilla pudding mix (3.4 oz)

 - 12 ounces (2 cups) semisweet chocolate chips

 - Combine flour and baking soda.
 Set aside.